Sinus Surgery (Balloon Sinuplasty)

 - A persistent cough and cold

-Patients enjoy the benefits of a quicker recovery due to better air flow, in addition to:
+Patients enjoy the benefits of a quicker recovery due to better airflow, in addition to:

 - Decreased removal of healthy nasal tissue